emberjs/ember.js/STYLEGUIDE.md

 }
 ```

-+ Don't use new lines before opening curly brace.
++ Opening curly brace on the same line as the beginning of a statement or declaration.

 ```javascript
 function foo() {